HOW TO FIND THE RIGHT COACH FOR A HIGH-PERFORMANCE JUNIOR

 This is the ultimate sign of alignment.

-If the answer to these is “yes,” the coach is likely the right fit.
+If the answer to these questions is "yes," the coach is likely the right fit.

 Parents often know something is right or wrong before they can verbalize it.

-These five questions reveal more about a coach than watching 10 sessions:
+These five questions reveal more about a coach than watching ten sessions:

 1. How do you see my child as a player right now?